-Desired outcome: Animals are kept in an environment that provides the conditions and facilities needed for health, safety, comfort, and normal behavior.
+Desired outcome: Animals are kept in an environment that provides the conditions and facilities needed for health, safety, comfort and normal behavior.

-Number Requirement Level AW2.1 Handling and housing systems (including shearing sheds) shall be designed, constructed, and maintained so as to minimize stress and the likelihood of injury to the sheep during handling.
-Mi AW2.1.1 Buildings shall be structurally sound.
+Number Requirement Level AW2.1 Handling and housing systems (including shearing sheds and outdoor pens) shall be designed, constructed and maintained so as to minimize stress and the likelihood of injury to the alpacas during handling.
+Mi AW2.1.1 Buildings and outdoor pens shall be structurally sound.
 Mi AW2.1.2 Infrastructure shall be inspected and maintained regularly.
 Mi AW2.2 Housing shall be well ventilated.
-Mi AW2.3 Housing shall be kept in a sanitary condition.
-Mi AW2.4 Housed sheep shall be protected from either heat or cold stress.
+Mi AW2.3 Housing and pens shall be kept in a sanitary condition.
+Mi AW2.4 Alpacas in housing or outdoor pens shall be protected from either heat or cold stress.
 Mi AW2.5 Flooring in holding pens shall provide good traction.
-Mi AW2.6 Housed sheep shall have access to a dry bedding area sufficient to avoid discomfort.
-Mi AW2.6.1 Sheep housed on solid concrete floor shall be given sufficient bedding.
+Mi AW2.6 Housed alpacas shall have access to a dry bedding area sufficient to avoid discomfort.
+Mi AW2.6.1 Alpacas housed or penned on solid concrete floor shall be given sufficient bedding.
 Mi AW2.6.2 Buildings shall be constructed to provide drainage.
 Mi AW2.6.3 Bedding from timber-based products sourced from chemically treated wood is prohibited.
-Mi AW2.7 Housed sheep shall have pens that provide sufficient freedom of movement and floor space to lie in a normal resting posture.
-Mi AW2.7.1 Housing space required shall take into account the age, size and class of sheep and environment.
+Mi AW2.7 Housed or penned alpacas shall have pens that provide sufficient freedom of movement and floor space to lie in a normal resting posture.
 Mi